dimitridjuric/gallery_inventory/README.txt

 Logged users can add new galleries, in doing so they become the galleries administrator.
 Administrators can edit gallery details, add, edit and delete artworks to/from the inventory.
 They are not allowed to add, edit or delete artworks from galleries they don't administer.

 Setup
-1- To be able to run this project you must have a client id and a client secret for facebook and google authentication.
-Fill in the missing fields in the files client_secrets (google) and fb_client_secrets (facebook)

-2- In Postgres create a database called gallerydbwithusers:
+1- In Postgres create a database called gallerydbwithusers:
 	CREATE DATABASE gallerydbwithusers;

-3- In the console, run gallerydatabase_setup.py:
+2- In the console, run gallerydatabase_setup.py:
 	python gallerydatabase_setup.py

-4- Still in the console, import the example database gallerydb.sql
+3- Still in the console, import the example database gallerydb.sql
 	psql -d gallerydbwithusers -f gallerydb.sql the file gallerydb.sql was generated with pg_dump

-5- run final_project.py
+4- run final_project.py

 	python final_project.py

 Now the app is serving on http://localhost:5000/